sirisian/ecmascript-types/README.md

 Capacity never shrinks implicitly, and shortening the array does not release it either - a ```length =``` or a ```pop``` changes the length and leaves the allocation where it is. ```shrinkToFit()``` is what releases it, down to the length.
 Asking to release room the array does not have is a no-op, so a caller need not know the capacity to ask, and a fixed ```[N].<T>``` is always already at fit.
 A fixed ```[N].<T>``` has no allocation distinct from its type: its capacity is exactly ```N``` for the life of the array, a ```reserve``` within ```N``` is a no-op, and a ```reserve``` past ```N``` is a TypeError - the same refusal a ```push``` or a ```length =``` gets, since the storage is the extent and the extent is part of the type.
 A ```reserve``` that reallocates invalidates every reference into the array, so the next read or write through one is a TypeError - the relocation half of the [liveness rules](references.md), which is the half that exists because a ```reserve``` changes capacity without changing length and no length check could see it.
 Because a fixed ```[N].<T>``` never reallocates, a reference into one is never invalidated by a ```reserve```. ```withCapacity``` reserves rather than fills - a zero-filled array of a known length is a fixed ```[N].<T>```.

+A ```shrinkToFit``` that actually releases relocates too, and it invalidates MORE than a shortening does.
+Removing an element invalidates the reference to the element removed and leaves the rest readable, because that storage has not moved; releasing capacity moves all of it, so every live reference goes, including ones to elements that remain.
+The release is binding rather than a request an implementation may decline - an optional relocation would make an optional invalidation, and a program correct on one implementation would raise on another.

+These three members live on the prototype of an array that HAS an element type, which inherits from ```Array.prototype```.
+Every array method reaches a typed array unchanged, and ```capacity```, ```reserve```, and ```shrinkToFit``` reach only an array with an element type - ```'capacity' in []``` is false for an ordinary array.
+Putting them on ```Array.prototype``` would add three members to every array in the language that exist to refuse the receiver they will usually have.

+A count passed to one of these is CHECKED rather than coerced. ```a.reserve("4")``` is refused, because ```length``` and ```capacity``` read at the index type and an operation that accepted a String as a count would disagree with the operations that report one.
+The ceiling is the range of the index type, not the maximum length of an ordinary ```Array```.

 ```js
 let a: [].<uint8> = [0, 1, 2, 3, 4];
 a.length = 4; // [0, 1, 2, 3]